funloader/DITISS/CCEE/01_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Signal Protocol
-💡 The Signal Protocol provides end-to-end encryption, ensuring that only the communicating parties can read the messages.
+💡 It ensures only communicating users can read the messages.

 </details>